 8.5.1 Definition

 This notification is generated by the MnS producer when the AlarmList has been completely or partially rebuilt.

+If the notification notifyPotentialFaultyAlarmList is supported, the notifyAlarmListRebuilt notification shall also be supported.

+If the notification notifyPotentialFaultyAlarmList is sent by a producer it shall also send the notifyAlarmListRebuilt notification when the (potentially) faulty situation ends (if the notification subscription includes the latter notification).
+The AlarmList.unreliableAlarmScope attribute shall also be updated to represent the new state of the AlarmList.

 8.5.2 Input parameters